 Option Description Server name This name uniquely identifies the Job Server.
 The Job Server name cannot be changed.
-TCP/IP port number The port number is a TCP/IP port that the Job Server uses to receive com- mands from the Designer and an Access Server.
+TCP/IP port number The port number is a TCP/IP port that the Job Server uses to receive commands from the Designer and an Access Server.
 If a computer hosts multiple Job Servers, each Job Server must have a unique port number.
 Choose a port number that is not used by another process on the computer.
-It's recom- mended that you use 3500.
+It's recommended that you use 3500.
 If you are unsure of which port number to use, use the default port number and increment it for each additional Job Server you configure.
-Supports adapter and SNMP communication on port If this computer hosts adapters or the SNMP agent, you must designate one (and only one) Job Server to support them.
-Once a Job Server is set to support adapters and SNMP communication (a port is entered and saved), it is marked on the Job Server Configuration screen with this label.
-Enable SNMP This option enables SNMP support on the Job Server.
-After one Job Server per computer is set as the one supporting adapters and SNMP, it and additional Job Servers can be enabled for SNMP.
+Supports adapter communication on port If this computer hosts adapters, you must designate one (and only one) Job Server to support them.
+Once a Job Server is set to support adapters (a port is entered and saved), it is marked on the Job Server Configuration screen with this label.